neverRare/stick-docs/reference/language/alias.md

     to_string to_str
 ```

-Alias is often used in header.
+Alias is often used in prelude.